 Since Google yanked its search services from China in 2010, the market has been left entirely to Chinese companies, with Baidu dominating with 83 percent of the market share.
 This week, it was reported that Microsoft has struck a deal with Baidu to offer its Bing web search services in English.
 Like other online platforms that do business with China, Microsoft will be required to self-censor its search results.

 Microsoft Bing currently offers search for a number of countries, including China.
-Interestingly, the Bing censored SafeSearch option, which can reasonably allow parents to limit their children's access to inappropriate material and other similar things, but becomes unreasonable as an country-wide content censorship tool, is enforced for China, as well as for a number of other country-specific Bing instances, including India, Taiwan, and Singapore.
+Interestingly, the Bing censored SafeSearch option, which can reasonably allow parents to limit their children's access to inappropriate material and other similar things, but becomes unreasonable as an country-wide content censorship tool, is enforced for China, as well as for a number of other country-specific Bing instances, including India, Taiwan, province of China*, and Singapore.
 The site also enforces SafeSearch for the Arabic-language version of its page, despite the fact that several of the more than twenty Arabic-speaking countries don’t censor the Internet at all.

 Just as we applauded Google's decision to cease censorship in China, we have grave concerns about Microsoft’s choice to enter the Chinese market, as it inevitably will result in censorship of search results, and will prevent the Chinese people from accessing their full rights to freedom of expression, including their freedom to access information of interest and use to them.
 Microsoft should seriously consider whether it wants this role in the world.